ChaithraNLPProjects/Nifty50_Financial_News/README.md

 # Nify50_Financial_News
-This dataset consist of Financial News scraped from Money Control Website for the Nifty Companies.It contains news articles from Jan 2020 to April 2024.
+This dataset consists of Financial News scraped from the MoneyControl Website for the Nifty50 Companies.
+It contains news articles from Jan 2020 to April 2024.

+# This work is a combined effort of Ms. Chaithra, Mr. Biju R Mohan, and Mr. Vamisidhar.